elianparedes/sia/tp1/README.md

 -h, --help
         Print usage
 ```
-_Note_: If you wish to add new maps, they MUST be under the `resources/maps` folder.
+_Note_: If you wish to add new maps, they MUST be under the `src/resources/maps` folder.
 Maps MUST be a .txt file.

 ### Benchmarks.py
 In order to run the `benchmarks.py` you will need to configure the `config.json` file.
-After configuring it simply run: `python -m benchmarks.benchmarks`.
+After configuring it simply run: `python -m src.benchmarks.benchmarks`.
 The structure of the file is as follows:
 ```json
 "benchmarks": {